finos/symphony-bdk-java/docs/datafeed.md

         maxIntervalMillis: 10000 # limit of the interval between two attempts
 ```

-The minimal configuration for the datafeed service is the version of the datafeed which will be chosen to be use in the
+The minimal configuration for the datafeed service is the version to be used in the
 BDK.
-For the moment, not all the customers have the datafeed version 2 available on their systems, that's why bot
+For the moment, not all customers have datafeed 2 available on their systems, that's why bot
-developers are able to choose the datafeed version that they wish to use on their bot.
+developers are able to choose the version that they wish to use on their bot.
 If the bot developers want to use
-the datafeed version 2 in their bot, the version configuration have to be specified as `v2`.
-Otherwise, the datafeed
-version 1 will be used by default.
+datafeed 2, the version configuration have to be specified as `v2`.
+Otherwise, datafeed 1 will be used by default.

 Bot developers can also configure a dedicated retry mechanism which will be used only by the datafeed service.
 Basically, the datafeed service retry configuration has the field same as the global retry configuration with the fields